zgoda/kristall/examples/todos/README.md

 pip install -U -e .[dev]
 ```

-You can launch it as `todos run``.
-By default application runs on port 5000.
+You can launch it from terminal with `todos` with activated virtualenv.
+By default application runs on port 5000 and has enabled reloader.
+Werkzeug built-in debugger is by default turned off because application does not have its own UI, enable it with `todos --debug`.
+To be able to use it issue requests from web browser (Postman does not render HTML).

 ## Frontend